4-Nominal shear strength and bearing- tear out made simple.

 The values of nominal shear strength and nominal tensile strength for bolts in the RCSC.

 Refer to the bolt council table, Research Council on Structural Connections.
 For ASTM A 325 or group A, the static tension is 90 ksi.
 The static tension in group B is 113 ksi.
-For Fatigue for repeated loads like in bridges, refer to sec 5.5.
+For fatigue due to repeated loads, such as in bridges, refer to Section 5.5.

 Here is the shear condition for connection = 38″: We will have fnv=68 ksi and 54 Ksi; refer back to table J3.2.
 The exact figures are there.
 If the connection is >38″, then Fnv will be 45 ksi and 56 ksi for the threaded included in the shear plane.